xCosmoNauticalx/homework5/README.md

 ```

-The goal of this multi-part assignment is to get you accustomed to more advanced Ruby coding and introduce you more to RSpec, the unit testing tool we will be using heavily throughout the semester.
+The goal of this multi-part assignment is to get you accustomed to more advanced Ruby coding and introduce you more to RSpec, the unit testing tool.
 In Part 1, you ran rspec to check your code.
 In Part 2, you’ll look at and analyze the test code and write some test code yourself to backup your Ruby code-- note the file structure and coding structure used in Rspec and figure out what it’s doing!
-You’ll be writing it all on your own later.
 The tests you’re writing in this assignment are all UNIT LEVEL tests.

         1. Run the command `bundle install`.